Ajatt-Tools/mpvacious/README.md

 These bindings work everywhere, even if the menu (covered later) is closed.
 * `Shift+h` and `Shift+l` - Seek to the previous or the next subtitle.
-* `Alt+h` and `Alt+l` - Seek to the previous or the next subtitle, and pause.
+* `Alt+h` and `Alt+l` - Seek to the previous, or the next subtitle, and pause.
 * `Ctrl+h` - Seek to the start of the currently visible subtitle.
 Use it if you missed something.
 * `Ctrl+Shift+h` - Replay current subtitle line, and pause.
 * `Ctrl+e` - Export a card with the currently visible subtitle line on the front.
-Use this when your subs are perfectly timed and the target sentence doesn't span multiple subs.
+Use this when your subs are perfectly timed, and the target sentence doesn't span multiple subs.
 * `Ctrl+c` - Copy current subtitle string to the system clipboard.
 For automatic copying see [Modifying cards added with Yomichan](#modifying-cards-added-with-yomichan).